 Colonial Legacies and Safeguarding Ancestral Knowledge

-After nearly three centuries of exploitation Peru would gain it’s independence from Spain following the Battle of Ayacucho in 1824.
+After nearly three centuries of colonialism, Peru would gain independence from Spain following the Battle of Ayacucho in 1824.
 Indepence was followed by border wars and alternating periods of democracy and military rule.
 Ayucucho was the birthplace of both the modern Peruvian state as well as the infamous movement called Sendero Luminoso or Shining Path.
 Shining Path was a maoist revolutionary group who initiated a brutal and devasting internal conflict in Peru throughout the 1980s and 1990s.
 Initially the movement received a lot of support in the indigineous Quechua speaking population who were poorer and neglected.
 The colonial legacy had stigmatized anything that was native, indigineous and Andean and glorified anything seen as white, European and foreign.
 As the violence escalated the movement lost much of its support and the indigenous were caught between a rock and hard place.
 Both the Peruvian military and the Shining Path were guilty of massacres, kidnapping, rape and torture that swept the country but particularly savaged Ayucucho.
 Of the 70,000 lives lost almost half were in Ayucucho and three quarters were Quechua speakers.